Australian Cardinal Pell appeals child sex convictions | New Country 923

 Australian Cardinal Pell appeals child sex convictions

-MELBOURNE, Australia (AP) — The most senior Catholic found guilty of child sex abuse began his appeal in an Australian court on Wednesday against his convictions on charges of molesting two choirboys in a cathedral more than 20 years ago as hundreds of worshippers streamed from Masses.
+MELBOURNE, Australia (AP) — The most senior Roman Catholic found guilty of child sex abuse began his court appeal Wednesday against his convictions on charges of molesting two choirboys in an Australian cathedral more than 20 years ago.

-Australian Cardinal George Pell, 77, appeared in the Victoria state Court of Appeal wearing a cleric’s collar for the hearing that is set to be heard by three judges on Wednesday and Thursday.
+Cardinal George Pell, 77, wore a cleric’s collar as he appeared for the Victoria state Court of Appeal hearing being heard by three judges on Wednesday and Thursday.

-He has been held in a Melbourne prison since he was sentenced in March to six years in prison.
-He is held in special protective custody because pedophiles are regarded as being at higher risk of harm from other prisoners.

-Pope Francis’ former finance minister was convicted by a unanimous Victoria County Court jury in December of orally raping a 13-year-old choirboy and indecently dealing with the boy and the boy’s 13-year-old friend in Melbourne’s St. Patrick’s Cathedral in the late 1990s.
+A jury unanimously convicted Pell in December of orally raping a 13-year-old choirboy and indecently dealing with the boy and the boy’s 13-year-old friend in Melbourne’s St. Patrick’s Cathedral in the late 1990s.
 Pell had become archbishop of Melbourne, Australia’s second-largest city, only months before.

 Court orders for months had prevented publication of the details of that trial and an earlier trial on similar charges that had ended in September with a deadlocked jury.

+While Pell remains Australia’s highest-ranking Catholic, the Vatican is conducting its own investigation into the convictions of Pope Francis’s former finance minister.

+Francis’ papacy has been thrown into turmoil by clerical sexual abuse and the church’s handling of such cases worldwide.
+In a little more than a year, the pope has admitted he made “grave errors” in Chile’s worst case of cover-up, Pell was convicted of abuse, a French cardinal was convicted of failing to report a pedophile, and a third cardinal, former U.S. church leader Theodore McCarrick, was defrocked after a Vatican investigation determined he molested children and adults.

-Pell’s lawyer Bret Walker told Justices Anne Ferguson, Chris Maxwell and Mark Weinberg on Wednesday that the main ground for appeal was that the jury could not have found Pell guilty beyond reasonable doubt on the evidence.
+Pell’s lawyer Bret Walker told the three judges the main ground for appeal was that the jury could not have found Pell guilty beyond reasonable doubt on the evidence.

 In written submissions, Pell’s lawyers argue that more than 20 prosecution witnesses who had an official role in the Sunday Mass in 1996, after which the then-Archbishop Pell molested the boys in a rear room over five or six minutes, gave evidence that the offences did not or could not have occurred.